ufinuk/docs/README.md

 ![image](https://github.com/user-attachments/assets/0626cc27-1053-486e-9513-8ace7d6f4850)

 ## 8 Subsidiary Companies
-### With the desire to support and create a network of highly potential businesses, forming a comprehensive ecosystem with all the amenities and functionalities for users, UFIN Group has established the following subsidiary companies:
+### With the desire to support and create a network of highly potential businesses, forming a comprehensive ecosystem with all the amenities and functionalities for users, UFIN Group has established the following subsidiary companies: <br>
 ![image](https://github.com/user-attachments/assets/400dcbe3-69fe-4ea9-9d26-d47146562c07)

 | Company Name                          | Address                                            |